Baldessar/BossaBox-Backend/README.md

 - Use `npm install` command to install all needed packages;

-- Use `npm start` to run the projects
+- Use `npm start` to run the project

 - Use `npm test` to run all avaiable tests

+- All routes documentation are accessible through `/api-docs` route

-BossaBox Back-end test
+BossaBox Back-end